End of US highway 191 |

 |

-That action was a preparatory move for a big change that was approved in June 1981: US 191 was extended south to Chambers AZ via what had been US 187 through Wyoming.
-In order to get there, US 191 was changed to follow an implied route through Yellowstone (or one could view it as a separate, southern segment of US 191 that was commissioned to run from the south entrance of Yellowstone to Chambers):
+That action was a preparatory move for a much bigger change.
+Prior to 1981, US 191 was a single, continuous route.
+But in June of that year, a big change was approved for US 191: the route was extended south to Chambers AZ via what had been US 187 through Wyoming.
+In order to get there, US 191 was assumed to follow an implied route through Yellowstone National Park.
+Here is that item from AASHTO's 1981 meeting minutes:

 Research and/or photo credits: Chris Elbert; Julian Macdonald; Alex Nitzman; Dave Pence; Dale Sanderson; Thomas Silas; Michael Summa; Ed Wilson